 Otherwise you’ll have to go to a gym, which isn’t bad, or steam your bathroom out, which isn’t bad either, or get a ‘sauna blanket’ or portable till you expand.

-That said, sauna blankets, which are usually infrared, and portables, are extremely handy for times when you can’t make it to the gym and need to dive in exactly where you’re at, like in the comfort of your own home.
+That being said, sauna blankets, which are usually infrared, and portables, are extremely handy for times when you can’t make it to the gym and need to dive in exactly where you’re at, like in the comfort of your own home.

 I use my sauna blanket a lot in the winter to avoid venturing out in storms, so they’re convenient and not a bad investment if you can’t get a large one.